Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 ## Forms

-Forms got the most of this update, with a tiny but really useful addition to the API: the ability to decide when the validity and value of a field or form is updated.
+Forms have a tiny but really useful addition to their API: the ability to decide when the validity and value of a field or form is updated.
 This is something we already had in AngularJS 1.x, but not yet in Angular.